macOS set up for coding and development (2021 edition)

 Here’s basically what I would do every time I have a set up a new macOS machine for coding.
-This setup is generic enough for development and coding work.
+This setup is generic enough for most development and coding work.
+This post is now updated (Sept 2023) and refreshed for you new 2023 Macs!
+I’ve cleaned up all the old commands and validated it as I ran all of the installs below on my new M2 Mac Studio.

-This list assumes your on macOS Catalina or Big Sur and Zsh should also be the default macOS shell.
+This list assumes your on macOS Big Sur or Monterey and Zsh should be the default macOS shell.

 The primary MacOS set up for coding